trailblazer/trailblazer.github.io/gems/operation/index.md

 An operation is a service object.

+Operations implement functions of your application, like creating a comment, following a user or exporting a PDF document.
+Sometimes this is also called _command_.

-It embraces and orchestrates all business logic between the controller dispatch and the persistance layer.
+Technically, an operation embraces and orchestrates all business logic between the controller dispatch and the persistance layer.
 This ranges from tasks as finding or creating a model, validating incoming data using a form object to persisting application state using model(s) and dispatching post-processing callbacks or even nested operations.

-Note that operation is not a monolithic god object, but a composition of many.
-It is up to you to include features like polices, representers or callbacks.
+Note that operation is not a monolithic god object, but a composition of many stakeholders.
+It is up to you to include features like policis, representers or callbacks.

-Every public function in your application is implemented as an operation.
-Ideally, you don't access models directly anymore, only via the respective operation.

 ## API